vinipx/design-patterns-examples/src/main/java/creational/prototype/README.md

-# Singleton
+# Prototype

-### "Singleton pattern restricts the instantiation of a class and ensures that only one instance of the class exists in the Java Virtual Machine."
+### "The Prototype pattern is generally used when we have an instance of the class (prototype) and we'd like to create new objects by just copying the prototype."

 #### Examples present in Java libraries: